how many dancers are typically in a class?

-We primarily communicate with parents via email ().
+We primarily communicate with parents via email (firstname.lastname@example.org).
 We also frequently post on our Facebook and Instagram accounts.

 what does the cost include and what additional costs can i expect?

 For both the competitive and recreational companies, the monthly cost includes your child’s instruction within the classroom for the duration of the season.
 In addition to the monthly tuition, each dancer will require a costume for their performance(s) and that fee is paid in two installments over the course of the season.
-A shoe list will be provided for each of the classes offered and it is the responsibility of the parent/guardian to purchase the required shoes for their child’s class.
+A shoe list will be provided within the Recreational Handbook received upon registration and it is the responsibility of the parent/guardian to purchase the required shoes for their child’s class.
 Each dancer will also be encouraged to purchase the recital T-shirt for the year end show, which would be due nearing the recital date.
 There is also a media fee ($22 + HST) which covers the recital video footage.

 if my child cannot attend classes for some reason, is there a refund?